Skip to content

 | { ok: false; expected: false; error: NiceError }; // anything else

-If you prefer runToOutput() (which rethrows on failure), narrow caught errors with the action’s isExpectedError guard:
+If you prefer runToOutput() (which throws on failure), use the action’s isExpectedError check to narrow a caught error:

 import { castNiceError, matchFirst } from "@nice-code/error";